rayxuan2000/Geo-Visualization-and-Modeling-in-Air-Quality-Prediction/README.md

 -Pt_CANCR

 ## Summary
-- Implemented geo-related coding and map visualization with a public health dataset to gain data-driven insights about high health risks.
+- Implemented geo-related coding and map visualization with a public health dataset in Oakland to gain data-driven insights about high health risks.
--
+- Performed data cleaning on the GeoDataFrame and grabbed street data before writing a user-defined function to incorporate spatial information.
--
+- Mapped city structure such as different types of roads out and plotted the overall heatmap as regard to hazard air pollution.
--
+- Combined bagging and boosting machine learning models with feature imporatance, permutation imporatance and SHAP value to illustrate indicators of NO2, NO and PM2.5 pollution.